denismaciel/tex-template/README.md

 # Denis' Latex Template

+To compile your document, run `make compile-pdf` from the root of your project.

 ## File Structure

 `compilation/main.tex` is the file that is actually compiled.
 It contains most of the settings and styles and invokes `content/body.tex` to get its content.